binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 ###Getting a Binokula Tenant
 A Binokula Tenant is your dedicated area for publishing, hosting and managing access to your report content.
 Only organizations who wish to share and control access to report need a tenant.
 If you are expecting to just access reports in Binokula, you will need to be added as a user on a tenant.

-If you are an orgnization who wishes to get a trial tenant, please contact <sales@binokula.com>.
+If you are an organization who wishes to get a trial tenant, please contact <sales@binokula.com>.

 If you are expecting to already have access to reports in Binokula, you can enter your email address at <https://binokula.app> or contact the orgnization whose report content you wish to access.

 ###Building and Publishing Reports
 ####Building a Report without RLS
 Binokula uses Microsoft Power BI as its report building tool.
-For a report to be correctly published in Binokula, the report has to adhere to the following pre-prequisites:
+For a report to be correctly published in Binokula, the report has to adhere to the following prequisites:

 * Must have a security role called "User_Security" needs to be added.
 * Should have a DAX filter on the Entity to User Mapping List which uses the USERNAME() function.
 (Only required for Row-Level-Security)

 ####Building a Report with RLS
-Building a report with RLS requires the report to adhere to the following pre-requisites:
+Building a report with RLS requires the report to adhere to the following prerequisites:

 * Must have a security role called "User_Security" needs to be added.
 * Must have a DAX filter on the Entity to User Mapping List which uses the USERNAME() function.
 (Only required for Row-Level-Security)